PyCQA/pyflakes/README.rst

 Pyflakes makes a simple promise: it will never complain about style, and it will try very, very hard to never emit false positives.

-Pyflakes is also faster than Pylint_ or Pychecker_.
+Pyflakes is also faster than Pylint_.
 This is largely because Pyflakes only examines the syntax tree of each file individually.
 As a consequence, Pyflakes is more limited in the types of things it can check.